giuliovignati/butterworth_filter/README.md

 | $S^K_{R_1}$ | -1 |
 | $S^K_{R_2}$ | 1 |

+---

 ## Spice Simulations
+####Schematic used for Spice simulations
 ![Image](https://github.com/user-attachments/assets/acd42b64-5252-413d-986f-0e1b06ac0b8a)

 ### Fourier Domain Analysis

-The simulation with nominal values is shown in the previous figure, and the Monte Carlo simulation, assuming $5\%$ tolerance for resistors and $15\%$ tolerance for capacitors, is shown in Figure `MontecarloSimulation`.
-The values presented in the table below refer to the simulation with exact nominal values.
+The previous schematic was used to perform the following Montecarlo simulation with $5\%$ tolerance for resistors and $15\%$ tolerance for capacitors, while the values presented in the table below refer to the simulation with exact nominal values.
 The last row in the table shows the actual frequency at which $A_{min} = 2dB$ is satisfied, which occurs with a $0.5kHz$ offset.

 At this point, it is essential to observe that at $61kHz$, the attenuation is much smaller compared to the designed value ($\approx -6dB$).
 This discrepancy is due to the effect of additional poles in the circuit, probably caused by the non-idealities of the operational amplifiers.
 This effect can be directly observed in the simulation with nominal values by evaluating the phase Bode plot.
 In addition to the contribution from the 7 poles coinciding around $40kHz$, which would lead to a total phase shift of $630^\circ$, an additional phase shift is visible beyond $0.5MHz$, suggesting the presence of extra poles.
 It is worth noting that this behavior could have allowed us to achieve a solution that fully met the design specifications, for example, by simply shifting the cutoff frequency $\omega_0$ of the stages further ahead.
 However, we chose not to implement this solution in order to remain consistent with the theoretical models, while still obtaining valid results with this configuration.